mxp96/xypher/std/README.md

-# Xypher Standard Library (xystd)
+# Xypher Standard Library

-Standard library untuk bahasa pemrograman Xypher, dikompilasi sebagai shared library.
+Compiled as shared library (xystd.dll/.so/.dylib).

 ## Library Names by Platform